ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/upandrunning.md

 ![pipeline icon](upandrunningimages/pipelineicon.png)

 !!! warning "Log Streaming Gotcha in the LinuxONE CC"
-    PLEASE BEWARE that if you are using the LinuxONE Community Cloud OpenShift Trial you might see lagginess with the log streaming.
-If it stops streaming you might want to go back out to the Topology view and once the pipeline completes, come back to the log view to see the logs.
+    **PLEASE BEWARE** that if you are using the LinuxONE Community Cloud OpenShift Trial you might see lagginess with the log streaming.
+If it stops streaming, you might want to go back out to the `Topology` view.
+You can always return to the logs view, once the pipeline completes, to see the logs.

 **9.** The pipeline will go through three tasks: